 4. Click the Pencil icon in the footer section (top right of the section)

 If you need a more flexible invoice template in QuickBooks, try RECUR360

 While QuickBooks features a ton of useful functionality, sometimes users expect more.
 That’s where RECUR360 can help you do more.
 RECUR360 syncs with your QuickBooks account and lets you automate things so you can spend less time in QuickBooks.

 Create recurring invoices, payments, late fees, and more.
 Send out past due invoice emails, customize invoices the way you want to, and start automating your business.

-And best of all, you can try it FREE for 30 days!
+And best of all, you can try it FREE!
 Give it a try!